• 10.00am - 5.30pm

 Each of these four now equates to a squadron in The Royal Dragoon Guards.
 ‘A’ Squadron continues the traditions of the 4th, ‘B’ Squadron the 7th, ‘C’ Squadron the 6th and ‘D’ Squadron the 5th.
 The regiment also has a fifth, headquarters squadron.

-Initially a heavy armour regiment equipped with main battle tanks, today the unit carries out close reconnaissance in the lighter Scimitar and Spartan armoured vehicles, and the Panther patrol vehicle.
+Initially a heavy armour regiment equipped with main battle tanks, today the unit carries out close reconnaissance in the Warrior armoured vehicle.

-Its headquarters is in Catterick and its main recruiting ground is Yorkshire, but it also recruits in Northern Ireland, where all its predecessor regiments have links.
+Its headquarters is in Warminster and its recruiting ground is Yorkshire and Northern Ireland, where all its predecessor regiments have links.
 It has also inherited the image of Enniskillen Castle on its cap badge from the 5th Royal Inniskillings.

 Cap badge of The Royal Dragoon Guards, c1992